|Check-in Time Limit|

 Here’s how you can book your United Airlines ticket online:

-Payment for your United Airlines ticket can be made via bank transfer, internet banking, ATM bill payment, counter payment, 7-Eleven, and credit/debit card.
+Payment for your United Airlines ticket can be made via credit card, internet banking, and kiosk.
 For complete information about payment methods, please visit How to Pay.

 United Airlines e-ticket is an eligible proof for booking an United Airlines flight.
 Show your e-ticket during check-in at the United Airlines counter at the airport, or use it for self check-in (at the airport or online), to get your boarding pass.
 If you have not received your e-ticket within 60 minutes after payment is completed, please contact Traveloka Customer Service.